devicons/devicon/README.md

 See devicon.html or devicon.json file for complete and up to date reference of icon's available versions.

+Original files (.ai, .svg) are available in the "icons" folder.

 Available icons (alphabetical order)
 ---------------